boxblinkracer/phpunuhi/README.md

 composer require boxblinkracer/phpunuhi
 ```

-You can then run it with this command
+You can then run it with this command, once you have a configuration.

 ```
-php vendor/bin/phpunuhi ...
+php vendor/bin/phpunuhi validate
 ```

 ## Configuration